-No Påsk – or Easter – celebration would be complete in Sweden without bonfires, fireworks, witches and anchovies!
+No Påsk – or Easter – celebration would be complete in Sweden without eggs, witches and pickled herring!
 If this is not the Easter you grew up with, here’s the YLC run-down of some Swedish traditions that have left many expats scratching their heads.
 Glad Påsk!

 Easter is a widely celebrated holiday in Sweden with most people concentrating on family gatherings, large feasts and traveling out to the countryside.

 The holiday marks the first long weekend of spring in Sweden, so for most Swedes this is the time to head out to the country side and wipe the cobwebs off their summer homes for the first time this year.
 It also seems like the first chance to break out the gardening tools and prepare their “trädgård” for spring.
 If the snow is gone, that is.

 Although Easter is a fairly secular feast and many Swedes don’t place much emphasis on church attendance during the holiday, there are still Easter sermons held in most churches around the city, just pop into your church of interest and inquire about their Easter Sunday schedule.

 On Påskafton, (Holy Saturday or Easter Eve) young and old generally exchange Easter Eggs.
 Unlike in many other countries, these are made out of cardboard and feature chickens, bunnies and other images traditionally associated with Easter.
 Inside the giver has placed Easter treats; little eggs made out of chocolate or marzipan and other sweets.
 There may be a large chocolate rabbit as well, if the Easter Bunny so pleases.